Who needs a Standard visitor visa

 How to apply

-Most students will need to apply online before coming to the UK, and attend a visa application centre to provide biometrics and supporting documents, including the Standard Visitor visa letter which the Student Immigration Service will have provided them with.
+You can apply online before travelling to the UK.
+You will need to attend a visa application centre to provide biometrics and supporting documents.
+Please make sure you include the Standard Visitor visa letter which the Student Immigration Service has provided to you.
 You should aim to apply for your visa around three months before you intend to travel.

 EEA and Swiss nationals, as well as travellers from Australia, Canada, Japan, New Zealand, Singapore, South Korea and the United States of America coming on a Standard Visitor visa are able to use the eGates.
 As you will not receive a stamp on your passport, it is very important that you retain evidence of when you entered the UK.
 We recommend that you keep your boarding pass or evidence of your flight itinerary.